Can You Do Antelope Canyon and Grand Canyon In One Day?

 After Horseshoe Bend, make a straight line for the East Entrance of the Grand Canyon National Park.
 You will have a few hours here to explore, recommended stops are Moran Point, Mather Point, and the Rim View Trail.

-Stay at the Grand Canyon as long as you dare, because it is close to 5 more hours to get back to Las Vegas.
+Stay at the Grand Canyon as long as you dare, because it is close to 5 more hours to drive back to Las Vegas.

 Recommended stops on the way back include Williams, Seligman, and Kingman.

-If you want to fit in all the above in one day, you can hopefully make it back to Las Vegas before midnight.
-All in all it will take around 20 hours to do the Grand Canyon and Antelope Canyon in one day.
+If you want to fit in all the above in one day, you can hopefully make it to Las Vegas before midnight.
+All in all, it will take around 20 hours to do the Grand Canyon, Horseshoe Bend, and Antelope Canyon in one day.

 A Better Plan: A 2 Day Road Trip To Grand Canyon and Antelope Canyon

 A much better alternative to the above sleep-deprived dash through the desert is to spend an extra day and stay overnight in Arizona before coming back to Las Vegas.
-Be aware that spending two days to see the Grand Canyon and Antelope is still going to put you on a tight schedule, you will get up early, get in late, and have a lot of driving to do.
+Be aware that spending two days to see them is still going to put you on a tight schedule, you will get up early, get in late, and have a lot of driving to do.

 Because of the threat of large animals on the road, it is best to avoid driving at night.
 Here is our preferred itinerary for a two-day trip to these locations.